-This city is a super convenient day trip from Amsterdam because of the direct intercity train (the fast train that travels between cities) that runs every 15 minutes.
+This city is a super convenient day trip from Amsterdam because of the direct intercity train (the fast train that travels between cities) that runs four times an hour.
 The journey is less than 30 minutes! 🚅

 🚗 Travel time by car: 44 minutes

 🚃 Travel time by train: Amsterdam Centraal – Utrecht Centraal, 26 minutes

 ⭐ Don’t miss: The Dom Tower, Rietveld Schröder House, Hoog Catharijne

 9. Rotterdam: a city with an unmatched skyline

 A city of skyscrapers, bright buildings, and modern facades, Rotterdam is the metropolis of the Netherlands. 🏙